jligm-hash/pyshpool/README.md

 Since the V4.0 of HPC is much more powerful, the default parameters have been updated and the accountName is updated for multi-node version. ***Make sure pyshpool-static is in the same folder with pyshNode-static with chmod of 777!***

+- pyshNode4-multipleThread (***Updated: VersionV2.7.1 2025-02-02***)

+Since the V4.0 of HPC is much more powerful, the default parameters have been updated and the accountName is updated for multi-node version.
+Since some tasks are efficient in multiple threads instead of multiple processes, the multipleThread version is updated ***Make sure pyshpool-static is in the same folder with pyshNode-static with chmod of 777!***

 ```
 onelineCommand: